Pokémon Go Revenue and Usage Statistics (2025)

 Pokémon Go Downloads

-Pokémon Go has been downloaded over 600 million times, although almost half of that was recorded in the first year.
+Pokémon Go has been downloaded over 650 million times, although about a third of downloads were recorded in the first year.

 YearDownloads (mm)